BritishGeologicalSurvey/bgs-pygeoapi/README.md

 - Deploys to Development and DMZ environments
 - Deployment and Networking settings configured using standard Kubernetes objects.

+### Project Files

+- `.gitlab-ci.yml` - controls the build, test, deploy stages.
+You'll need to edit and extend this for your requirements.
+- `Dockerfile` and `content` directory - Provides a very simple example webserver.
+Update this with your own Dockerfile.
+- `kube-deploy/kube-config.sh` - script used by the CI to setup kubernetes connection
+- `kube-deploy/deploy.sh` - script used by the CI to deploy the kubernetes config files
+- `kube-deploy/manifests` - directory of kubernetes config files to apply.
+By default these configs include: the deployment, networking and docker registry connection details.
+You can add extra config files in here if you need to.

 ### Credentials

 Access to the Development Kubernetes cluster and Internal Docker Registry (`$DOCKER_SECRET`) is already provided to all GitLab projects.
 So no configuration is needed to start deploying to the development cluster.